PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/data-statistics.rst

 Step 2 Removing some modes
 --------------------------

 Remove mode 0, 1, 34, 35, 36.
 We only do deep learning for angular modes.
-Mode 34 is removed because i believe mode 34 has the same direction feature as mode 2.
+Mode 34 is removed because mode 34 has the same direction feature as mode 2.

 After removing 0, 1, 34, 35, 36: